 Market review

-• A combination of both stock selection and underweighting health care, one of the stronger-performing sectors in the index, detracted from relative performance.
+• A combination of both stock selection and underweighting health care, one of the weaker-performing sectors in the Index, contributed to relative performance.

-• Stock selection in consumer staples detracted from relative performance.
+• Stock selection in consumer staples contributed to relative performance.

-• A combination of both stock selection and underweighting consumer discretionary, one of the weaker-performing sectors in the index, contributed to relative performance.
+• A combination of both stock selection and underweight to consumer discretionary, one of the weaker-performing sectors in the Index, contributed to relative performance.

 Portfolio activity